NewsAppsUMD/first-django-app-umd/docs/index.rst

 Now you're ready to show your data to people who can't (and shouldn't) login to your Django app.
 We do that using ``views``, which are invoked when a specific URL is loaded.

-Open expenses/views.py and put the following code in it:
+Open foreclosures/views.py and put the following code in it:

 .. code-block:: python

   from django.http import HttpResponse

   def index(request):
     return HttpResponse("Hello, world.
-You're at the expenses index.")
+You're at the foreclosures index.")

 This is the simplest view we can write.
 When that view is triggered, it will return that text to the browser just as it is.
 But we need to tie it to a specific url.
-For that we can create a new file in the expenses directory called ``urls.py`` and add the following code to it:
+For that we can create a new file in the foreclosures directory called ``urls.py`` and add the following code to it:

 .. code-block:: python